lawlesscreation/coding-standards/javascript.md

 ### Selectors

 - Try to prefix all JavaScript created selectors with `js-`.
-The idea is that you should be able to tell which classes have been inserted with JavaScript, e.g.: `js-is-hidden`;
+The idea is that you should be able to tell which classes have been inserted with JavaScript, e.g.: `js-tabs`, `js-is-hidden`;

 ## Commenting